auth0/auth0-nuxt/packages/auth0-nuxt/README.md

 <a href="/auth/logout">Log out</a>
 <a href="/auth/login">Log in</a>
 ```

+When needed, you can also pass a `returnTo` querystring parameter to the login route to redirect the user back to a specific URL after login was successful.

 When not using the built-in routes, you want to call the SDK's `startInteractiveLogin()`, `completeInteractiveLogin()` and `logout()` methods through the `useAuth0()` composable, which is available in the server-side context of your Nuxt application.: